Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.2.md

 - Lyla (An LDDP character in the mission 4 bar) now uses the correct female damage and death sounds, instead of dying like a man
 - Added a large crate to Oceanlab UC to buff the upper vents route
 - Fixed quick aug upgrade menu when you have 10 augs that can be upgraded
+- Crash saves are now hidden from the load game menu, because they were confusing to see

 </details>